 We also encourage you to prepare an emergency kit for your cat in the event that you should need one.
 Make sure to include all of the following items:

-- choose 3-4 contacts to include in the kit as people who could take over care if necessary
+- 3-4 contacts as people who could take over care if necessary

-- at least 7 day supply of any medications that your cat needs (again, remember to rotate these so they don’t go bad or lose their effectiveness)
+- 14 day supply of any medications that your cat needs (again, remember to rotate these so they don’t go bad or lose their effectiveness)

 - Blanket (these can help to pick up fearful pets)

 Thank you for the help.
 My wife and I just got our first cat and are looking for a good veterinarian now.
 I like the idea of having a type of interview with the potential office.
 How many offices would you talk to before making the decision?

 Thanks for reaching out to us!
 Everyone is different so we would suggest doing as much research as necessary to feel comfortable with your decision.
 Just let us know if you have any other questions.
 Best of luck, and congratulations on your new cat!